 Council is continuing to hold electronic meetings of Council and Committees of Council which can be watched on the City’s YouTube channel.

-For those who would like to register as a delegate, they can contact City Clerk’s via 311 or email firstname.lastname@example.org and must register by 4:30 p.m. the day prior to the meeting.
+For those who would like to register as a delegate, they can contact City Clerk’s via the public registration form and must register by noon the business day prior to the meeting.
 Once registered, delegates will be provided with a phone number and access code if they wish to participate remotely in the meeting.

-Although Community Centre facilities and assets are owned by the City of Winnipeg, centres are their own legal entities, each governed by volunteer board of directors.
-Each Community Centre Board is responsible for the management and operations of their centre, and are ultimately responsible for the decision to close their Community Centre.
+Although community centre facilities and assets are owned by the City of Winnipeg, centres are their own legal entities, each governed by volunteer board of directors.
+Each community centre board is responsible for the management and operations of their centre, including setting their own COVID-19 guidelines based on current public health orders.